 IS AN UPSURGE OF KUTAISI FINALLY HAPPENING?

-Recent trends suggest that the situation may be changing, and that Kutaisi is catching up with Tbilisi.
+Recent trends suggest that the situation may be changing and that Kutaisi is catching up with Tbilisi.
 The data from our Khachapuri Index has already hinted at possible positive dynamics; in recent months, the khachapuri continues to be more expensive in Kutaisi than in other cities.
-One explanation of this could be on demand side.
+One explanation of this could be the on-demand side.
 According to the Georgian National Tourism Administration (GNTA), the number of tourists visiting the country went up by 19.8% in January 2017, compared to last year (January 2016).
-Also, the number of flight at Kutaisi International Airport increased by 121% in January 2017, compared to last year (January 2016).
+Also, the number of flights at Kutaisi International Airport increased by 121% in January 2017, compared to last year (January 2016).